 A person’s story is never over, final or complete until they pass from this life unto the next.
 Even then we may be in for a surprise about the eternal journey set before us.
 But in the meantime, it is our commitment to journey with a person through the ups and downs of life, coaching them ever onward towards the Truest and Best Lover of their Soul.

-As of date, there is no conclusive evidence that proves same-sex attraction or homosexuality is inborn or solely genetic or biologically caused.
+As of date, there is no conclusive evidence that proves same-sex attraction is inborn or solely genetic or biologically caused.
 Nor is there conclusive evidence that proves it arises solely out of developmental, familial or experiential processes.
 As Margo Rivera so aptly states:

 “Every new study tends to be hailed as if the results offer a simple answer to a simple question, but so far there are no data that point to genes, life experience, or brain morphology as the sole and simple source for the many variations in the ways in which sexual desire, longing for affiliation, and gender identity manifest themselves in different people.”